kruize/autotune/design/MonitoringModeAPI.md

 ## Resource Analysis Terms and Defaults

-When analyzing resource utilization in Kubernetes, it's essential to define terms that specify the duration of past data considered for recommendations and the threshold for obtaining additional data.
+When analyzing resource utilization in Kubernetes, it's essential to define terms that specify the duration of past data considered for recommendations.
 These terms help in categorizing and fine-tuning resource allocation.

 Below are the default terms used in resource analysis, along with their respective durations and thresholds: